-- Passport make sure it's valid for at least 6 months beyond your date of departure, and that you have at least 2 blank pages in it for stamping - Australian cash to pay the Visa on Arrival (VOA) is no longer required...but have \$50 AUD cash to change at airport for your taxi, and exchange more when you get to Ubud at a better rate. - ₩ Water bottle you can't drink water from the tap in Bali - o Remember you can't take more than 100ml of liquid with you on the plane - Adapter for any electrical appliances you bring e.g.: phone charger - Umbrella or raincoat although it's not monsoon time, there can be rain sometimes - A torch for the night walk back from Sari Organics - Something for the workshop mandala space.
-We will have a place for visually honouring our commitment in relationship.
-We invite you to bring something that is meaningful to you.
-This could be a picture, photo, small piece of art, object or fabric....
+- Passport make sure it's valid for at least 6 months beyond your date of departure, and that you have at least 2 blank pages in it for stamping - Australian cash to pay the Visa on Arrival (VOA) is \$56 in 2025 plus 15AUD for new tourist tax so have \$70AUD in your back pocket for this on arrival.
+It may be different VISA scenario's to purchase before arrival from certain other countries so check this if flying in from your own country of origin - Also have \$50 AUD cash to change at airport for your taxi, and exchange more when you get to Ubud at a better rate....
+A good rate will be as close as you can get to 10,000 IDR = \$1AUD. - Water bottle you can't drink water from the tap in Bali, but we can refill from the retreat/training Yoga space. - Remember you can't take more than 100ml of liquid with you on the plane - Adapter for any electrical appliances you bring e.g.: phone charger - Umbrella or raincoat although it's not monsoon time, there can be rain sometimes - A torch for the night walk back from Sari Organics or Dragonfly (sauna)